-- While there has been a significant decline in the use of traditional cigarettes among youth in the past decade, use of emerging products like ENDS has increased dramatically. - In 2018, more than 3.6 million US youth used e-cigarettes in the past 30 days, including 4.9% of middle school students and 20.8% of high school students. - 81% of youth ENDS users cited the availability of appealing flavors as the primary reason for using ENDS.
+- While there has been a significant decline in the use of traditional cigarettes among youth in the past decade, use of emerging products like ENDS has increased dramatically. - In 2020, 3.6 million U.S. middle and high school students used e-cigarettes in the past 30 days, including 4.7% of middle school students and 19.6% of high school students. - 81% of youth ENDS users cited the availability of appealing flavors as the primary reason for using ENDS.